imalsogreg/RetroProject/thesis/defense.md

  - Some replay goes left, some goes right
  - Can we reward left-going replay?
 Disrupt right-going?
  - Can we encourage large amounts of left-going replay?
- - Will this cause place cell pasticity?
+ - Will this cause place cell plasticity?
  - Can we train a rat to follow his replay?

 <hr/>